alexyuly/chil/README.md

 ### Components

 The fundamental unit of application development in chil is the ***component***.
-A component is a YAML document which contains a dictionary of references to streams.
-Each key in the dictionary is the name of an input into the component.
+A component is a YAML document which contains a dictionary mapping stream names to references to streams.
 Two names are reserved for special use cases: `source` and `main`.

-#### Component `source`
+#### Component stream names

+##### `source`

-The component dictionary key `source` references a stream which receives no incoming values.
+The name `source` is reserved for a reference to a stream which receives no incoming values.
 No other object may send values to this stream.
 This is useful for defining streams which are the original "source" of some data, with no prior inputs.

-#### Component `main`
+##### `main`

-The component dictionary key `main` references a stream which is the default input for incoming values.
+The name `main` is reserved for a reference to a stream which is the default input for incoming values.
 If another object sends values to an instance of this component without specifying an input name, those values are routed to `main`.

-#### Other Component Inputs
+##### Other stream names

-All other dictionary keys reference streams which are inputs for values sent to this component at that specific input name, as opposed to values sent to an unspecified input.
+All other names reference streams which are inputs for values sent to this component at that specific input name, as opposed to values sent to an unspecified input.

-#### Component Streams
+#### References to streams

 Each stream of a component is defined by a reference to a stream of a child object.
 A "reference to a stream" can be expressed in multiple forms: